The James Weir Foundation

 1. Scottish Connection: While UK and international applicants are eligible, the foundation has a particular interest in Scottish institutions and research conducted in Scotland (note the separate Scottish Research Grant category).

 1. Engineering Principles: The founder valued "aerodynamic engineering and Scottish thinkers' tradition of empiric analysis“ and ”fundamental science and engineering principles."
-Research proposals that incorporate systematic, evidence-based approaches aligned with these principles may be viewed favorably.
+Research proposals that incorporate systematic, evidence-based approaches aligned with these principles may be viewed favourably.

 1. Institutional Excellence: The foundation seeks to “promote growth and excellence in high quality institutions.”
 Demonstrating institutional support and excellence in your field strengthens applications.